Eileen Flynn case: Commentary

 The case was the subject of much media comment and public controversy in the period.
 Colm Tóibín described the reports on the Gay Byrne Show as reminiscent of a Thomas Hardy novel.
-Feminist and liberal commentators at the time and in retrospect have seen it as one of a series of events illustrating a conservative Catholic society unsympathetic to women; others include the 1981 Kerry Babies case, the 1983 abortion referendum, the 1984 death of Ann Lovett, the 1985 moving statues, and the 1986 divorce referendum.
+Feminist and liberal commentators at the time and in retrospect have seen it as one of a series of events illustrating a conservative Catholic society unsympathetic to women; others include the 1983 abortion referendum, the 1984 death of Ann Lovett, the 1984 Kerry Babies case, the 1985 moving statues, and the 1986 divorce referendum.
 The fact that Richie Roche was a Sinn Féin activist meant that RTÉ would not interview him for fear of breaching Section 31 of the Broadcasting Act.
 (Flynn herself was not in Sinn Féin.)

-Flynn was not a member of the Association of Secondary Teachers of Ireland (ASTI) union; an ASTI official later suggested members would have had mixed feelings about supporting her case.
+Flynn was not a member of the Association of Secondary Teachers, Ireland (ASTI) union; an ASTI official later suggested members would have had mixed feelings about supporting her case.
 The Unfair Dismissals Act 1977 has been amended since 1985; however, Flynn herself, as well as political and legal commentators, have contended that the law would permit similar dismissal; in particular that section 37(1) of the Employment Equality Act 1998 allowed schools to sanction teachers for "undermining the religious ethos of the institution".
 This provision was weakened in 2015 for schools in receipt of public funding (which applies to virtually all religiously run schools).